 We believe our existing cash and cash equivalents, along with our borrowing capacity, will be sufficient to meet our anticipated cash needs for at least the next twelve months.
-Our future capital requirements will depend upon many factors including our rate of revenue growth, the timing and extent of any expansion efforts, the potential for investments in, or the acquisition of any complementary products, businesses or supplementary facilities for additional capacity, and the COVID-19 pandemic.
+Our future capital requirements will depend upon many factors including our rate of revenue growth, the timing and extent of any expansion efforts, the potential for investments in, or the acquisition of any complementary products, businesses, or supplementary facilities for additional capacity.

-The Company's primary contractual obligations as of December 31, 2021, which are due over the next twelve months are summarized in the following table and are more fully explained in Notes to the Consolidated Financial Statements.
+The Company's primary contractual obligations as of December 31, 2022, which are due over the next twelve months, are summarized in the following table and are more fully explained in Notes to the Consolidated Financial Statements.

-Contractual Obligations (in thousands) Total
+Contractual Obligations Total

+(in thousands)

-Operating Lease Obligations \$ 383
+Operating Lease Obligations \$ 447

-Purchase Obligations 3 1,292
+Purchase Obligations 16,137

-Other Long-Term Liabilities 171
+Other Liabilities 171

-Total Contractual Cash Obligations \$ 3 1,846
+Total Contractual Obligations \$ 16,755

-As explained in Note 11, Stock Based Compensation Plans, to the Consolidated Financial Statements included in this report, the Company is obligated to make payments to plan participants.
+As explained in Note 12, Stock Based Compensation Plans, to the Consolidated Financial Statements included in this report, the Company is obligated to make payments to plan participants.
 Due to the uncertain nature of the payments, due to numerous variables, including the potential change in stock price, and employment status of participants and any applicable forfeitures, the amounts are not disclosed in the above table.
-The liability associated with this plan as of December 31, 2021, which is anticipated to be paid within the next year is \$1,156,000.
+The liability associated with this plan as of December 31, 2022, which is anticipated to be paid within the next year, is \$665,000.